hypermedia-app/creta/docs/knossos/configuration.md

 ## Code overrides

 Middleware which intend to expose extension points for their specific functionality may do so by looking for overrides in the configuration resource.
 First, in the configuration graph add a `knossos:override` node.
-It must have aunique identifier and a `code:implementedBy` object:
+It must have a unique identifier and a `code:implementedBy` object:

 ```turtle